Chapter 35:

 I exhaled slowly, deliberately.
 “I’m handling it.
 Carefully.
 No one will approach you.
 Not beyond this.”
 Gray edges lined the words.
 Protection, authority, a hint of… something else, restrained but present.

-Her fingers tightened around the phone.
-I imagined her wide eyes, flushed cheeks, the colors of her world fraying at the edges.
+I could imagine her fingers tightening around the phone, her wide eyes, flushed cheeks, the colors of her world fraying at the edges.
 And I… stayed gray.
 Controlled.

 “Are you… okay?” she asked softly.